-containing extinguishers Fire an extinguishing medium which, in the opinion of Tasneef, either by itself or under expected conditions of use gives off toxic gases in such quantities as to endanger persons are not permitted 7.1.6 Installation propulsion 7.2.1 Spaces containing engines with a total power of at least 375 kW or auxiliary engines with a total power of at least 750 kW
+Fire extinguishers containing an extinguishing medium which, in the opinion of Tasneef either by itself or under expected conditions of use gives off toxic gases in such quantities as to endanger persons are not permitted.

+7.1.6 Installation

 One of the portable fire extinguishers intended for use in any space is to be stowed near the entrance to that space.